-The comparison of effective tax rates for the years ended December 31, 2023 and 2022 is not meaningful.
-The effective tax rate for the twelve months ended December 31, 2023 is primarily driven by the establishment of a valuation allowance against our deferred tax assets and other nonrecurring adjustments recorded during the twelve months ended December 31, 2023 which resulted in an unusually low effective income tax rate.
-The effective income tax rate for the year ended December 31, 2022 is higher than the statutory rate driven by excess foreign taxes paid that will not be creditable in our U.S. tax return.
+The comparison of effective tax rates for the years ended December 31, 2024 and 2023 is not meaningful.
+The effective tax rate for the twelve months ended December 31, 2024 is primarily driven by the reversal of a valuation allowance against certain deferred tax assets due to the execution of tax planning opportunities that resulted in an unusually low effective income tax rate.
+The effective income tax rate for the year ended December 31, 2023 is lower than the statutory rate primarily driven by the establishment of a valuation allowance against our deferred tax assets and other nonrecurring adjustments.

 Our effective income tax rate depends on many factors, including a rate benefit attributable to the fact that the portion of RMCO's earnings attributable to the non-controlling interests are not subject to corporate-level taxes because RMCO is classified as a partnership for U.S. federal income tax purposes and therefore is treated as a "flow-through entity," as well as annual changes in state and foreign income tax rates and geographic mix of business.
-See Note 4, Non-controlling Interest, for further details on the allocation of income taxes between Holdings and the non-controlling interest and see Note 12, Income Taxes, for additional information.
+See Note 4, Non-controlling Interest, for further details on the allocation of income taxes between Holdings and the non-controlling interest and see Note 11, Income Taxes, for additional information.